 Many people do not want to hire an attorney to help them after a serious car accident.
 Some may want to minimize legal costs or feel that you can best handle the claim on your own.

-If you choose to represent yourself with a car accident injury claim, make sure you follow these tips.
+If you choose to represent yourself with a car accident injury claim, follow these tips.

 There are several instances when you should contact an experienced car accident attorney.

-Sometimes, you may know that you need an attorney right off the bat.
-Other times, you may discover as you pursue your claim that you need more assistance than expected.
+Sometimes, you may know that you need an attorney immediately.
+Other times, you may discover that you need more assistance than expected as you pursue your claim.